Teaching English in Thailand: Living in Thailand

 - Use wireless Internet

-Many schools now have high speed Internet, and as such Skype can be accessed while at school if permissible.
+Many schools now have high speed Internet, and as such, Skype or Zoom may be accessed while at school if permissible.

 North American food continues to establish a presence in Thailand.
-In Bangkok and other large city centers, chain restaurants such as McDonald’s, KFC, Hard Rock Café, and Tony Roma’s can be found easily.
+In Bangkok and other large city centres, chain restaurants such as McDonald’s, KFC, Hard Rock Café, and Burger King can be found easily.

 Transportation in Thailand